alexjslessor/fastapi-project-setup-automation/README.md

-`Env file requirements:`
+`settings.py File Requirements:`

+Our app needs to be setup to use env vars.
+There are many ways to do this but this is my setup.

+We DO:
+- Want to have all env vars read from operating system.
+- Want to inject environment variables externally.

+We DO NOT:
+- Want `settings.py` to read from a local .env file.
-- Dont want to hardcode variables.
+- Want to hardcode env variables in our `settings.py` file.
-- Dont want to commit sensitive credentials to source control.
+- Want to commit sensitive credentials to source control.
-- We do want to be able to change application variables externally.

 `@lru_cache()`